jilljenn/slides/ectel2022.md

 $\downarrow$

-An attacker has to guess, from a broader population, who was in the training set (predict 1 if in training, 0 otherwise)
+An attacker has to guess, from the original and fake sets, who was in the training set (predict 1 if in training, 0 otherwise)

 \centering
 \begin{tikzpicture}[